Menu

 Initially created by passionate local landowners in the 1980s and officially opened as a multi-day trail in 1991, parts of the Queen Charlotte Track take you through private land to this day.
 You’ll need a permit to hike through these sections (mostly on Day 3 and 4).

-We ended up hiking the QCT because we had to cancel the Milford Track earlier that year, and were looking for another hiking option.
+In its entirety, the trail may not be awe-inspiring but it is beautiful and I’d absolutely recommend it, especially if you’re a keen hiker.
+We actually ended up hiking the QCT because we had to cancel the Milford Track earlier that year, and were looking for another multi-day option.

-TRACK ROUTE
+THE TRACK ROUTE

 Most hikers will start their Queen Charlotte Track adventure from Picton, a pretty little town from where the Interislander Ferry to the North Island (Wellington) leaves.